Continuous Residence and Physical Presence Requirements

 - A trip abroad that is less than 6 months will not disrupt continuous residence.

-- A trip 12 months or longer will definitely disrupt continuous residence.
+- A trip 12 months or longer will definitely break your continuous residence.

-An absence between 6 months and 1 year may disrupt the continuity of residence.
+An absence between 6 months and one year is presumed to disrupt the continuity of residence.
 That’s why many permanent residents limit their individual trips outside the United States to 1-5 months at a time.
-If you travel for over 6 months (but less than a year) at one time, there’s the possibility of disrupting the continuous residence requirement.
-However, as long as you prove that you still have employment, residency, immediate family and strong ties in the U.S., you should be fine.
-Please consult with an immigration attorney before making any trips abroad 6 months or longer.
-This is not a cumulative requirement; so you can have several trips that combine to more than 6 months.
-However, it is important not to have a single trip 6 months or longer.
+If you travel for over 6 months (but less than a year) at one time, USCIS will automatically presume that you’ve broken your continuous residence requirement for the purposes of naturalization.

 There are special provisions in the law that exempt members of the U.S. armed forces, certain business travelers, religious workers, government employees, and researchers for a U.S. research agency, from the continuous residence requirement.
 Review the USCIS Policy Manual for more information about the continuous residence requirement.